 We are a biopharmaceutical company focused on the discovery, development and commercialization of small molecule drugs for the treatment of central nervous system disorders.
-We currently have four drug programs in clinical development and several additional programs in preclinical and discovery stages.
-Our three Phase II clinical programs are ACP-103 for treatment-induced dysfunctions in Parkinson's disease, ACP-103 as an adjunctive therapy for schizophrenia, and ACP-104 for the treatment of schizophrenia.
+We currently have five programs in clinical development and several additional programs in preclinical development and discovery stages.
+Our four proprietary Phase II-stage clinical programs are ACP-103 for treatment-induced dysfunctions in Parkinson's disease, ACP-103 as an adjunctive therapy for schizophrenia, ACP-103 for sleep maintenance insomnia, and ACP-104 for the treatment of schizophrenia.
 We have retained worldwide commercialization rights for these programs.
-We also have a neuropathic pain program in Phase I clinical trials and a glaucoma program in preclinical development, each in collaboration with Allergan.
+We also have a neuropathic pain program in Phase II clinical trials in collaboration with Allergan, Inc. All of the drug candidates in our product pipeline emanate from discoveries made using our proprietary drug discovery platform.

 We have incurred substantial operating losses since our inception due in large part to expenditures for our research and development activities.
-At March 31, 2005, we had an accumulated deficit of \$99.9 million.
+At March 31, 2006, we had an accumulated deficit of \$137.9 million.
 We expect our operating losses to increase for at least the next several years as we pursue the clinical development of our lead drug candidates and expand our discovery and development pipeline.